smrchrdsn/restaurantfinder/README.md

 # Restaurant Finder
-Test project for iBec
-Written by Sam Richardson
+Test project for iBec developed by Sam Richardson

 ## Setup
 Navigate to the project's directory and run